khalidsbn/Credit-Card-Approval-Prediction/README.md

 ### Known issues
-The huge size of datasets.
+Due to the huge size of the datasets, I couldn't upload them.
+In static/data/process/Data there is a file explaining how to download it after cloning the repo.